Download general terms and conditions in pdf format

 1. Products or services whose price is subject to fluctuations on the financial market over which the entrepreneur has no influence and which may occur within the withdrawal period

-7. Products made to the consumer's specifications, which are not prefabricated and are made based on an individual choice or decision of the consumer, or which are clearly intended for a specific person;
+7. Products made according to the consumer's specifications, which are not prefabricated and are made based on an individual choice or decision of the consumer, or which are clearly intended for a specific person;

 8. Products that spoil quickly or have a limited shelf life;